uniworld-io/developer-docs/docs/fullNodeAPI.md

 ### Approve all Nft token
 - Path: /wallet/approveforallnfttoken
 - Method: POST
-- Description: Approve all Nft token of owner to other address, so the address can do transfer, burn ... operation on all Nft of the owner.
+- Description: Delegate all Nft token of owner to other address, so the address can do transfer, burn ... operation on all Nft of the owner.
 - Params and data example:
  ```
 curl --location --request POST 'http://{host}/wallet/approvenfttoken' \